-" $\mathbf{d_o}$ " for any Interest Period, means the number of U.S. Government Securities Business Days in the relevant Interest Period;
+"d_o" for any Interest Period, means the number of U.S. Government Securities Business Days in the relevant Interest Period;

-"i" means a series of whole numbers ascending from one to d_o , each representing the relevant U.S. Government Securities Business Day in chronological order from (and including) the first U.S. Government Securities Business Day in the relevant Interest Period; and
+"i" means a series of whole numbers ascending from one to d_0 , representing each relevant U.S. Government Securities Business Day in chronological order from (and including) the first U.S. Government Securities Business Day in the relevant Interest Period (each a "U.S. Government Securities Business Day (i)"); and

-"n_i" for any U.S. Government Securities Business Day "i" in the relevant Interest Period, means the number of calendar days from (and including) such U.S. Government Securities Business Day "i" up to (but excluding) the following U.S. Government Securities Business Day for which SOFR_i applies.
+" n_i " for any U.S. Government Securities Business Day (i) in the relevant Interest Period, means the number of calendar days from (and including) such U.S. Government Securities Business Day (i) up to (but excluding) the following U.S. Government Securities Business Day.